skellis46/slipbox/artistic research and ecosystems.md

 - add link.
 Not necessary to watch it.

-The first time I described the video work _Children of the Soil_ as practice research was on Friday 9 December 2022, nearly four months after I published the work online on Vimeo. (thought of it as an art work -- akin to B p.154) I did this as part of a very early scan and review of current research outputs plausibly submittable to the next (years from being announced) Research Excellence Framework here in the UK.
+The first time I described the video work _Children of the Soil_ as practice research was on Friday 9 December 2022, nearly four months after I published the work online on Vimeo. (thought of it as an artwork -- akin to B p.154) I did this as part of a very early scan and review of current research outputs plausibly submittable to the next (years from being announced) Research Excellence Framework here in the UK.
 This is not to say I hadn't thought of the work as practice research beforehand, but only loosely and lightly (more on this in a moment).
 You might say that in the back of my mind I was aware that at some stage I would need to articulate its practice research-ness and a University evaluation process precipitated that I cross the line. -- relate to matrix.

 - purpose is not to provide a written (extrinsic) account of the process or outcomes.
 To use it to dig into the various ways I might approach its context.
 Not quite right -- because some of the [[list of possible contexts for children of the soil]] would likely end as post-hoc (extrinsic) renderings
 - lines are blurry -- slippage between 'output' and 'context' (very common in JAR and perhaps JER?) -- or what the PRAG report terms the 'practice' and the 'narrative'?